chazzka/clanekcathedral/clanek.md

 ### Hyperparameter settings
 For the experiments, following settings were chosen after fine tuning:
 #### One-class SVM settings

+For the experiments, the following hyperparameters were used for One-class SVM algorithm.
+For additional information, refer to Scikit's documentation: https://scikit-learn.org/stable/modules/generated/sklearn.svm.OneClassSVM.html

 | Hyperparameter | value |
 |---|---|---|
 | kernel |rbf|